Employee stock option plans: the complete startup guide

 Before we dive in, here are some terminologies to help you better understand this guide.

-• ESO or ESOP means Employee Stock Options or Employee Stock Option Plan.
+• ESO or ESOP means Employee Stock Options or Employee Stock Ownership Plan.

 • Exercise means the process of converting a vested option into an ordinary stock.
 An option can be exercised when the option has vested,and the exercise price is paid.